Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

              batch_size = 32)
 ```
 <br>
-Depending on how many configurations are to be tested, how many epochs are required for each, and the speed of processing - this can take a long time, but the results will most definitely guide us toward a more optimal architecture!
+Depending on how many configurations were to be tested, how many epochs were required for each, and the speed of processing - this could take a long time, but the results would most definitely guide us toward a more optimal architecture!

 <br>
-#### Updated Network Architecture
+### Updated Network Architecture

 Based upon the tested network architectures, the best in terms of validation accuracy was one that contains **3 Convolutional Layers**.
-The first has **96 filters** and the subsequent two each **64 filters**.
-Each of these layers has an accompanying MaxPooling Layer (this wasn't tested).
-The network then has **1 Dense (Fully Connected) Layer** following flattening with **160 neurons** with **Dropout applied** - followed by our output layer.
+The first had **96 filters** and the subsequent two each **64 filters**.
+Each of these layers had an accompanying MaxPooling Layer (this wasn't tested).
+The network then had **1 Dense (Fully Connected) Layer** following flattening with **160 neurons** with **Dropout applied** - followed by an output layer.
 The chosen optimizer was **Adam**.

 ```python
 # Network architecture